Life Sciences Nutrition (Bachelor of Science)

 - Board of Examination

 The board of examination is a committee consisting of university professors and lecturers of the degree program.
 The chairperson of the board of examination of your degree program is Prof. Dr. rer. nat.
 Martin Klingenspor.
 Applications to the board of examination are received by the secretary and submitted to the board of examination for decision.
-You can reach the secretary by sending an email to examination.co@ls.tum.de.
+The secretary can be reached by sending an email to examination.co(at)ls.tum.de.

 Wiki Life Sciences – Study and Teaching - Graduation (TUM ID required for login)